pnadolny13/100-days-of-code/log.md

 ### Day 0: January 2, 2018

-**Today's Progress**: Installed visual studio, learned difference between java applet/servlet/application…JavaScript replaces applets.
+**Today's Progress**: Installed visual studio, researched difference between java applet/servlet/application…it seems like JavaScript replaces applets.
 I then played around with the basic greeting rest API.

 **Thoughts:** I struggled with understanding how to run a rest api outside of eclipse, had to package as a fat jar but still had issues running it as a standalone.